cpnota/rl-js/README.md

 npm install --global lerna
 ```

-Finally, you can clone this repo, and "bootstrap" the project using lerna:
+Finally, you can clone this repo, and "bootstrap" the project using Lerna:

 ```bash
 git clone git@github.com:cpnota/rl-js.git
 cd rl-js
 lerna bootstrap
 ```

+All packages are also available for installation [from npm](https://www.npmjs.com/settings/rl-js/packages).

 ## Launching the App